HONG KONG PULSE LIGHT FESTIVAL 2018 AND OTHER CHRISTMAS AND NEW YEAR EVENTS

 AIA GREAT EUROPEAN CARNIVAL - 14th December 2018 to 17th February 2019 (except 11th January 2019)

-The AIA Great European Carnival, which made its debut in Hong Kong during last winter returns for the Christmas and Chinese New Year period from 21st December 2017 until 25th February 2018 (except Friday 12th January 2018).
-The event, which takes place on Central Waterfront Event Space, adjacent to the Hong Kong Observation Wheel, features traditional carnival rides, games, entertainment, attractions and special events including Udderbelly Festival and Luminarie light sculptures.
+The AIA Great European Carnival, which made its debut in Hong Kong in 2015 and again operated last winter returns for the Christmas and Chinese New Year period from 21st December 2017 until 25th February 2018 (except Friday 12th January 2018).
+The event, which takes place on Central Waterfront Event Space, adjacent to the Hong Kong Observation Wheel, features circus, traditional carnival rides, games, entertainment, attractions and special events.

 DRAGON AND LION DANCE EXTRAVAGANZA 2019 – parade featuring over 800 dragon and lion characters from 2pm to 4-30pm, on 1st January 2019, starting on Canton Road and passing Hong Kong Cultural Centre and Avenue of Stars, finishing at UC Centenary Garden, East Tsim Sha Tsui;

 Major shopping malls all feature attractive Christmas decorations, starting from about mid-November - early December and lasting throughout the Christmas and New Year period.
 Some of the best include Harbour City and 1881 Heritage at Tsim Sha Tsui, Times Square and Hysan Place in Causeway Bay, IFC Mall in Central, Festival Walk at Kowloon Tong, Elements Mall at ICC (International Commerce Centre) above Kowloon Station in West Kowloon and in the New Territories, Citywalk at Tsuen Wan and New Town Plaza, Sha Tin.

 Landmark Atrium's spectacular 2018 display includes choreography and synchronised movement